cherron-demo/agero-hol/README.md

-# Snowflake Cortex ML & LLM -Powered Functions
+# Snowflake Geospatial Analysis & Churn Prediction

 ## Overview
-This lab walks you through the process of setting up and using Snowflake Cortex Functions.
+This lab walks you through the process of analyzing geospatial data, building a streamlit app, and predicting customer churn by training an ML model.
 Follow the steps below to ensure the lab environment is set up properly and cleaned up afterward.

 ## Setup Instructions